 -

-Signs Your Done (Really Done): When To Stop Revising Your Manuscript
+Signs You’re Done (Really Done): When To Stop Revising Your Manuscript

 Are you still revising, or just rearranging sentences because you’re afraid to let go?
 How do you know when to stop revising?
 This blog offers a checklist you can use to decide whether your manuscript needs another self-pass or a new set of eyes.
 If you’re seeing more tweaking synonyms than true changes, you may…